This a simple bot that posts new diary entries from your Letterboxd friends to your preferred Discord channel.

 Or follow the instructions below on how to host the bot yourself.

 /add - Subscribes to a Letterboxd user’s new diary entries/remove - Unsubscribe a Letterboxd user/list - See a list of all the current users/channel - Update which channel to post to.
-(Defaults to the system channel)Right now all this bot does is scrape RSS feeds to find the latest entry.
+(Defaults to the system channel)/snooze - Mute a user’s posts for N hours (max 720); pass 0 to unsnoozeRight now all this bot does is scrape RSS feeds to find the latest entry.
 I’m hoping to get access to Letterboxd API to introduce new functionality.
-If you are looking for more features, check out Filmlinkd.

 Clone this repo to your computer.